Tom Emanski: Early life

 Emanski grew up in the Scranton/Wilkes-Barre region of northeastern Pennsylvania.
 After high school, he moved to Florida, where he worked assembling mainframe computers for IBM while coaching youth baseball and football.

 Coaching and scouting career

 By the early 1980s, Emanski was well-known in Florida baseball circles, running coaching seminars and studying the mechanics of baseball using techniques he had learned at IBM.
 In 1986, he opened Baseball World, a youth baseball school in Maitland, Florida, where he tested his methods on his students.
 His teams found success, winning back-to-back-to-back Amateur Athletic Union (AAU) national youth championships in three divisions: 12 and under (1990), 13 and under/under '90 (1991), and 11 and under (1992).
 Emanski also coached the 1996 Junior Pan American team to two wins against Cuba and the gold medal.

 From the mid-1980s to the mid-1990s, Emanski worked as a scout for the New York Yankees, Pittsburgh Pirates, and Houston Astros.
+He gave his last interview in 2003 and has avoided press attention in retirement.